-- 1) Serve as liaison between the Commission and Senate. - a) Attend at least 5 meetings per quarter. - b) Maintain weekly communication via debrief on Senate meeting with the commission's executive board. - 2) Maintain critical lens of legislation/proposed projects/events brought before the Senate that would potentially affect the commission/queer community. - 3) Be responsible for updating the Commission's section in the legal code to ensure it reflects goals/mission of the Commission. - 4) Serve as an informational resource to the Commission on procedures (financial or otherwise) of Associated Students. - 5) Provide visibility for the LGBTQIA+ community by speaking up during Senate meetings.
+- 1) Serve as liaison between the Commission and Senate. - a) Attend at least 5 meetings per quarter. - b) Maintain weekly communication via debrief on Senate meeting with the commission's executive board. - 2) Maintain critical lens of legislation/proposed projects/events brought before the Senate that would potentially affect the commission/queer community. - 3) Be responsible for updating the Commission's section in the legal code to ensure it reflects goals/mission of the Commission. - 4) Serve as an informational resource to the Commission on procedures (financial or otherwise) of Associated Students. - 5) Provide visibility for the LGBTQIA+ community by speaking up during Senate meetings. - 6) Maintain communication with the Commission on any special projects being worked on in the Senate in which the commission can be a part of, and create debrief reports to turn in to the commission accordingly.

-- 6) Maintain communication with the Commission on any special projects being worked on in the Senate in which the commission can be a part of, and create debrief reports to turn in to the commission accordingly. - N) Duties and Powers of Emerging Leader Commissioner: - 1) Emerging Leader Commissioners are first-year and/or transfer students who are experiencing their first year with the UCSB LGBTQIA+ community.
-A non-first year student who is an emerging leader in the UCSB LGBTQIA+ community can be appointed to this position with a two-thirds (2/3) majority approval by the voting membership. - 2) Work in collaboration with the rest of the elected membership in order to cultivate knowledge of the climate and the needs of the LGBTQIA+ community. - 3) Assist with projects and events initiated by the commission (including, but not limited to, the Pride Committee events and projects). - 4) Serve two (2) regularly scheduled office hour per week. - 5) Work with the Trans & GNC Coordinator to plan and execute two (2) community dine-outs per academic year. - 6) Be a member of the Pride Steering Committee. - O) Duties and Powers of Special Project Commissioners: - 1) Special Projects Commissioners will actively work on special projects that will benefit the status of LGBTQIA+ students at UCSB. - 2) Create a strategy chart and give themselves a set of deadlines that will lead to completion of the project.
+N) Duties and Powers of Emerging Leader Commissioner:

+- 1) Emerging Leader Commissioners are first-year and/or transfer students who are experiencing their first year with the UCSB LGBTQIA+ community.
+A non-first year student who is an emerging leader in the UCSB LGBTQIA+ community can be appointed to this position with a two-thirds (2/3) majority approval by the voting membership. - 2) Work in collaboration with the rest of the elected membership in order to cultivate knowledge of the climate and the needs of the LGBTQIA+ community. - 3) Assist with projects and events initiated by the commission (including, but not limited to, the Pride Committee events and projects). - 4) Serve two (2) regularly scheduled office hour per week. - 5) Work with the Trans & GNC Coordinator to plan and execute two (2) community dine-outs per academic year. - 6) Be a member of the Pride Steering Committee.

+O) Duties and Powers of Special Project Commissioners:

+- 1) Special Projects Commissioners will actively work on special projects that will benefit the status of LGBTQIA+ students at UCSB. - 2) Create a strategy chart and give themselves a set of deadlines that will lead to completion of the project.
 Revise deadlines as the project advances.
-At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need. - 3) Keep an updated list of current ongoing projects. - 4) Attend all meetings. - 5) Shall actively seek advice/meet with the Co-Chairs to learn and develop new skills and to review project goals when projects progress or change. - 6) With the help of the Emerging Leaders Commissioners, plan and execute at least one (1) event per quarter promoting the Trans & Queer Commissions mission statement. - 7) Hold two (2) regularly scheduled office hours per week. - P) Duties and Powers of Trans and Gender Non-Conforming Advocacy Coordinator - 1) Serve as a liaison to the Trans Task Force and other trans-specific organizations on campus such as, Trans People of Color Coalition, the Society for Accessible and Safe Spaces (S.A.S.S.) and Transgender Social Group (TSG). - 2) Serve as a liaison to Santa Barbara Transgender Advocacy Network (SBTAN). - 3) Be aware of and advocate for the needs of trans and gender non-conforming students. - 4) Hold an event during Pride Week with the intent of creating community spaces for trans and gender non-conforming students.
+At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need. - 3) Keep an updated list of current ongoing projects.